hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/report/en/intro.md

 ## Assessment method

-n 2008 the first international guide to monitoring beach-litter was published by the United Nations Environment Program (UNEP) and Intergovernmental Oceanographic Commission (IOC) {cite}`unepseas`.
+In 2008 the first international guide to monitoring beach-litter was published by the United Nations Environment Program (UNEP) and Intergovernmental Oceanographic Commission (IOC) {cite}`unepseas`.
 This method was reproduced by the OSPAR Commission in 2010 {cite}`ospard10`.
 In 2013 the EU released Guidance on Monitoring of Marine Litter in European Seas (The guide) {cite}`mlwguidance`.
 Switzerland is a member of OSPAR and has over 1,400 samples using the methods described in The guide.

 *A beach-litter survey is the accounting of visible anthropogenic material identified within a delimited area that is bordered on one side by a lake, river or ocean.*